Distributional Limit Theory for Optimal Transport: Introduction

-While we do not aim to give a complete account of the technical details underlying the proofs of all the results that we summarize here, we find convenient to include a few key guidelines to the main approaches.
+{In this work, we present a review of the distributional limit theorems available and a discussion on the different proof techniques leading to them.
+As a general rule, different arguments are needed for $p=1$ and $p>1$, as well as for the null case $P=Q$ and the non-null case $P\neq Q$.
+The latter distinction is also relevant for the statistical applications discussed above: null results are naturally related to goodness-of-fit testing \cite{ delBarrioetal1999a, delBarrioGineUtzet2005,freitag2007nonparametric,Munk.Czado.1998.SeriesB}, whereas non-null results are the basis for confidence intervals \cite{delBarrio.et.al.2023.SIMODS.Improved,gordaliza2019obtaining,Manole.et.al.EJS}.} While we do not aim to give a complete account of the technical details underlying the proofs of all the results that we summarize here, we find it convenient to include a few key guidelines to the main approaches.
 The OT problem, either in its primal \eqref{eq:plans} or dual form \eqref{eq:potentials} is a linear minimization problem over a convex set.
 However, from the point of view of distributional limit theory, other formulations of the problem may be more convenient.
-The Monge formulation \eqref{eq:maps} may look more direct, but the problem becomes highly non-linear and some linearization technique could provide a usefull approach to the problem.
+The Monge formulation \eqref{eq:maps} may look more direct, but the problem becomes highly non-linear and some linearization technique could provide a useful approach to the problem.
 Different possibilities have been considered.
 In the case of discrete probability measures the transportation cost functional is directionally Hadamard differentiable.
-This fact, together with a delta method for nonlinear derivatives is enough to yield CLTs for transportation cost (see \cite{SommerfeldMunk2018, TamelingSommerfeldMunk2019}).
-Hadamard differentiability of supremum type functionals (see \cite{CarcamoCuevasRogriguez2020}) can also be applied to obtain CLTs for the empirical transportation cost in the semidiscrete setup (see \cite{Hundrieser.et.al.BJ.2024.Unifying, delBarrioetAl.2024.BJ}).
-Additionally, this approach can yield distributional limit theorems for OT ponentials.
-On the other hand, if we put the main focus on the transportation cost, other linearization tools can give sharper results.
+This fact, together with a delta method for nonlinear derivatives is enough to yield CLTs for transportation cost{s} (see \cite{SommerfeldMunk2018, TamelingSommerfeldMunk2019}).
+Hadamard differentiability of supremum type functionals (see \cite{CarcamoCuevasRogriguez2020}) can also be applied to obtain CLTs for the empirical transportation cost in the semidiscrete setup (see \cite{delBarrioetAl.2024.BJ,Hundrieser.et.al.BJ.2024.Unifying}).
+Additionally, this approach can yield distributional limit theorems for OT {potentials.} On the other hand, if we put the main focus on the transportation cost, other linearization tools can give sharper results.
 The Efron-Stein inequality for variances of functions of independent random elements (see, e.g., \cite{MR3185193}) turns out to be a very convenient tool in this field.
-As an example of this we can refer to Lemma \ref{Efron_Stein_L1} in the supplementary material to this paper: if $P$ and $Q$ are Borel probabiity measures on $\mathbb{R}^d$, $Q$ has finite mean and $P$ has finite variance $\sigma^2(P)$ then a trivial application of the Efron-Stein inequality shows that
+As an example of this we can refer to Lemma~\ref{Efron_Stein_L1} in the supplementary material to this paper: if $P$ and $Q$ are Borel probability measures on $\mathbb{R}^d$, $Q$ has finite mean and $P$ has finite variance $\sigma^2(P)$ then a trivial application of the Efron-Stein inequality shows that